Contextual Refinement of Translations: Large Language Models for Sentence and Document-Level Post-Editing: Approach: Adapting LLM for APE

-To further optimize the LLM for the task of APE, we propose to fine-tune them using Q-LORA \citep{hu2021LORA,dettmers2023qLORA}.
-It is ideal to fine-tune the LLM by providing typical mistakes of the NMT as input and predicting the reference.
+To further optimize the LLM for the task of APE, we propose to fine-tune them using Q-LoRA \citep{hu2021LoRA,dettmers2023qLoRA}.
+It is ideal to fine-tune the LLM by providing the source and hypothesis as input and predicting the corresponding post-edited reference.
 This needs data in the form of triples comprising the source, initial hypothesis, and reference.
-This dataset is not available because the initial hypothesis can take various forms.
-To simulate real test conditions, we need the initial hypothesis to be consisting of the errors generated from our NMT model.
+To simulate real test conditions, we need the initial hypothesis to be consisting of the errors generated from the NMT model we plan to use.

 To achieve this, we follow these steps:

 \begin{enumerate} \item We partition the training data into two halves. \item We train two separate NMT models, one for each half of the data. \item We utilize the model trained on the first half to perform inference on the second half, and vice versa. \end{enumerate}